InformaticsMatters/squonk/openshift/templates/README.md

 #### If using dynamic provisioning with OpenShift:

-Dymanic provisioning allows to only specfy the PVS and OpensShift will satisfy the request dynamically using whatever dynamic provision is configured.
+Dymanic provisioning allows to only specify the PVS and OpensShift will satisfy the request dynamically using whatever dynamic provision is configured.
 You can use the StorageClass property to define what type of storage you need.